imevro/react-ui/README.md

 Add inline modifier to change the appearance of the form radio:
 * inline
 * name (notice, that radio need to have the same name attribute for all inputs)

+#### Textarea

+Add any of the below mentioned modifier to change the appearance of the form textarea:
+* kind (modify border color)
+  - primary (default)
+  - success
+  - danger
+  - warning
+  - info
+* block